 Caroline’s commissions gained numerous awards including Emmy for Celluloid Closet and Prix Italia for Silverlake Life: A View from Here.

 In 1995 Caroline left Channel Four and qualified as a solicitor at leading London firm Bindmans LLP.
 She returned full-time to film and television production in 2004.
 As a producer and executive producer she has been responsible for numerous documentary singles and series, many of these were produced with Faction Films.
-Credits include Derek Jarman: Life as Art; a look at women on Death Row in the US, Perverted Justice (Channel 4); an investigation of the policing of rave culture, Exit from Babylon (Channel 4); a series Channel Four News Special Reports from Iraq; Chevolution, a cinema documentary on the famous Che Guevara “t-shirt” photograph; Hip Hop Hijabis (Al Jazeera); and feature documentary Gary Numan: Android in LaLa Land (BBC).
+Credits include Derek Jarman: Life as Art; a look at women on Death Row in the US, Perverted Justice (Channel 4); an investigation of the policing of rave culture, Exodus from Babylon (Channel 4); a series Channel Four News Special Reports from Iraq; Chevolution, a cinema documentary on the famous Che Guevara “t-shirt” photograph; Hip Hop Hijabis (Al Jazeera); and feature documentary Gary Numan: Android in LaLa Land (BBC).

 Caroline continues to develop projects and act as a consultant on productions.
 She is also working with Channel 4 colleague, Rod Stoneman, to develop an online database of the work of C4’s Independent Film & Video Department from 1982 to 1995.